avermedia-hanson/some-video-sdk/docs/getting-started.md

 After all these steps, the documentation should be properly deployed to the target branch.

+!!! note
+    To make the versioning feature of `mkdocs-material` work, the `site_url` in the `mkdocs.yml` file must be configured correctly.

 ## Test the documentation locally

 To properly test the documentation locally, we should stay on the main branch (instead of `gh-pages`) and call the following command: